For P. Quinctius |

 |

+I beseech you, O Caius Aquillius, and you the assessors in this suit, to observe carefully, in order that you may be able to understand the singular nature of this fraud, and the new method of trickery employed.
 He says that he had had a sale by auction in Gaul; that he had sold what he thought fit; that he had taken care that the partnership should owe him nothing; that he would have no more to do with summoning any one, or with giving security; if Quinctius had any business to transact with him, he had no objection.
 He, as he was desirous to revisit his farm in Gaul, does not summon the man at present; so he departs without giving security.
 After that, Quinctius remains at Rome about thirty days.
 He gets any securities which he had given other people respited, so as to be able to go without hindrance into Gaul. |

-Februarias Quinctius Scipione et Norbano coss . quaeso ut eum diem memoriae mandetis .
+Februarias Quinctius Scipione et Norbano coss .
+Quaeso ut eum diem memoriae mandetis .
 L .
-Albius sex . filius Quirina , vir bonus et cum primis honestus , una profectus est .
+Albius Sex . filius Quirina , vir bonus et cum primis honestus , una profectus est .
 Cum venissent ad Vada Volaterrana quae nominantur , vident perfamiliarem Naevi , qui ex Gallia pueros venalis isti adducebat , L .
 Publicium ; qui , ut Romam venit , narrat Naevio quo in loco viderit Quinctium .

 |